Eisa01/mpv-scripts/README.md

 ### SmartCopyPaste-II Main Features
 - **Copy and Paste:** Adds ability to copy and paste any type of video to mpv, like (urls, video paths, or local videos)
 - **Bookmark:** Any copy in a video is also a bookmark point, to access the bookmark simply paste.
-- **Save Clipboard to a Log File:** The copies from mpv, and the pastes into mpv will be kept in a log file; log file location for Windows OS: `%APPDATA%\mpv\mpvClipboard.log`, for Linux and MAC OS: `~\.config\mpv\mpvClipboard.log`.
+- **Saves Clipboard to a Log File:** The copies from mpv, and the pastes into mpv will be kept in a log file; log file location for Windows OS: `%APPDATA%\mpv\mpvClipboard.log`, for Linux and MAC OS: `~\.config\mpv\mpvClipboard.log`.
 This is necessary for the bookmark feature.
 - **youtube-dl Extension Support:** Immediately paste links without finding exact video address for youtube and any other youtube-dl extension supported sites.
 - **OSD:** Displays any SmartCopyPaste action within mpv.
 ### SmartCopyPaste-II Usage Guide